5 ½ Amazing Glass Block Shower Designs with Personality

 Oh, how we dread this question.
 It’s much more fun see pretty designs then it is to pay for them.
 But – by now – you may NEED to see how much prefabricated glass block showers cost.
 And for those of you who want answers to this question, I’ve got the resource for you.
 When you click on the image below you’ll go to an article dedicated to the price of the prefabricated glass block shower wall assembly.
 Note – there will also be a future article on the price of the shower bases which went with these walls.

 All of the owners above have one thing in common – they were not afraid to let their “personopoly” (their personal stamp) be all over their glass block shower designs.
 They did not let contractors or suppliers tell them “what couldn’t be done!”

 Do you have any unique, funky, or a bit crazy design ideas lurking around in your head?
 Don’t let those ideas go to waste.
 Comment below, call or email us.
-We’d love to participate with you on your design vision.
+We’d love to help you make your glass block design vision a reality.
+Think about your crazy vision – we’ll help you to build the wall and provide a shower pan which fits it like a glove.
 You may make the next installment of incredible glass block shower designs!

 For nationwide glass block shower design assistance and supply of prefabricated panels and shower kits call Innovate Building Solutions at 877-668-5888.
 For a local installation service and supply contact Columbus Glass Block at 614-252-5888 or Cleveland Glass Block at 216-531-6363.